My Thyroid Relief

 • Loose or frequent bowel movements.

-• Alterations in menstrual cycles (your menses may become irregular or lighter).
+• Changes in menstrual cycles (your periods may become irregular or lighter).

-• Loss of calcium, resulting in decreased bone density over time.
+• Loss of calcium, leading to decreased bone density over time.

 Graves disease